About Jocko’s Friends

-The junior members of Government House Historical Society (elementary school age children) are recognized as Jocko’s Friends.
-Jocko was a Capuchin monkey and the companion of the last Lieutenant Governor of the Northwest Terroritories and the first Lieutenant Governor of Saskatachewan, Amédée Forget.
+The junior members of Government House Historical Society (elementary school-age children) are recognized as Jocko’s Friends.
+Jocko was a Capuchin monkey and the companion of the last Lieutenant Governor of the Northwest Territories and the first Lieutenant Governor of Saskatchewan, Amédée Forget.
 Through various activities held regularly during the year, Jocko’s Friends help preserve and promote Government House as a public heritage site.

 Jocko’s Friends learn about the history of Government House, the role of the Lieutenant Governor, the Victorian Teas, the Edwardian gardens, and other Government House activities.
 The group has built partnerships with Pioneer Village, a senior care home located next door to Government House, and with the McNab Community Association.